 Here at Tales of a Mountain Mama, we are all about quality outdoor gear for our families….including the four-legged members!
-We have put together a list of our favorite dog packs, jackets, collars, bowls, and other gear for hiking dogs.
+We have put together a list of our most-trusted dog packs, jackets, collars, bowls, and other important gear for our hiking dogs.

 As an Amazon Associate and member of other affiliate programs, we earn from qualifying purchases.